ScrappyAcademy/space_merchant/README.md

 <h3>Task 5 - Create Planets</h3>
 <p>
 Allow players to pick up special people and cargo to transport to other planets.
+Use these objects to form a basic underlying plot for the game.
 </p>